United Kingdom in the Junior Eurovision Song Contest 2004

-The United Kingdom was represented at the Junior Eurovision Song Contest 2004, which was held on 20 November 2004 in Lillehammer, Norway.
-National broadcaster ITV was responsible for their participation and organised a national final to select the British entry.
-Ultimately, Cory Spedding was selected with the song "The Best Is Yet to Come".
+The United Kingdom was represented at the Junior Eurovision Song Contest 2004, with the song "The Best Is Yet to Come", written and performed by Cory Spedding.
+The British participating broadcaster, ITV, organised a national final to select its entry for the contest.

 The British entry was selected to perform thirteenth in the running order, following the entry from Latvia and preceding the entry from Denmark.
-The United Kingdom finished in second position with 140 points, which remains the UK's highest placing in the Junior Eurovision Song Contest as of 2023.
+It finished in second position with 140 points, which remains the UK's highest placing in the Junior Eurovision Song Contest as of 2023.

 Before Junior Eurovision

 Junior Eurovision Song Contest 2004: The British Final

-A national final was held by Independent Television (ITV) to select the UK entry for the Junior Eurovision Song Contest 2004.
+A national final was held by ITV to select its entry for the Junior Eurovision Song Contest 2004.
 The final, broadcast on digital channel ITV2, was held on 4 September 2004 at the Granada Studios in Manchester and was presented by Holly Willoughby, Stephen Mulhern and Michael Underwood.
 Regional televoting was held to select the winner from the eight competing acts.